-The LAN interface is used for initial management connection.
-The WAN is usually used for connection to the public Internet but any other available interface could be used for this purpose.
+By convention, WAN is usually used for connection to the Internet but any interface could be used for this purpose.

-In the default cOS Core configuration, the LAN interface of the E10 has a IPv4 DHCP server enabled on it so it will automatically hand out IPv4 addresses belonging to the default management network to a connecting client.
-In addition, the WAN interface is enabled as an IPv4 DHCP client so that it can be automatically be assigned its IPv4 addresses when it is connected to the gateway of an Internet Service Provider (ISP).

-The default cOS Core configuration also contains a basic IP rule set that allows web browsing by clients on LAN to the Internet on WAN as soon as clients and Internet are connected.
+In default cOS Core configuration, the LAN interface has a DHCP server enabled on it and the WAN interface is enabled as a DHCP client.
+The default configuration also contains a basic rule set that allows web browsing by clients on LAN to the Internet on WAN.